 Excellent product efficacy.
 Trusted knowledge.
 Expert training.
 Clorox Healthcare is committed to helping you fight the spread of HAIs, with hospital cleaning and disinfecting solutions to meet your infection prevention needs.

-You never know which pathogens have entered your facility and which surfaces they may be inhabiting.
-Bleach is cited by more clinical studies to kill C. difficile than any other product—and it meets CDC criteria for emerging pathogens.1 Be ready with our ready-to-use bleach disinfectants.
+You never know which pathogens are in your facility and which surfaces they're on.
+Bleach is cited by more clinical studies to kill C. difficile than any other active ingredient—and it meets CDC criteria for emerging pathogens.1 Be ready with our ready-to-use bleach disinfectants.

 | Clorox Healthcare®